-Fig. 7.5 Entry of Klaus von Klitzing in his work notebook on February 4, 1980, the day on which he discovered the quantum Hall effect.
-(K. von Klitzing)
+Fig. 7.5 Entry of Klaus von Klitzing in his work notebook on February 4, 1980, the day on which he discovered the quantum Hall effect (K. von Klitzing)

-Fig. 7.6 Integer Quantum Hall effect: electrical resistance and Hall resistance in a high magnetic field and at a temperature of 1.5 K, plotted as a function of the gate voltage for the two-dimensional electron gas of the field-effect transistor made from silicon shown on the left, in which early on February 5, 1980 Klaus von Klitzing discovered the quantum Hall effect.
-The smooth resistance curve without any steps was observed in the absence of a magnetic field.
-(Klaus von Klitzing)
+Fig. 7.6 Integer Quantum Hall effect: Electrical resistance and Hall resistance in a high magnetic field and at a temperature of 1.5 K, plotted as a function of the gate voltage for the two-dimensional electron gas of the field-effect transistor made from silicon shown on the left, in which early on February 5, 1980 Klaus von Klitzing discovered the quantum Hall effect.
+The smooth resistance curve without any steps was observed in the absence of a magnetic field (Klaus von Klitzing)

-effect.
-Also, the accuracy of the determination of the von-Klitzing-constant was improved further, and the official value today is $h/e^2 = 25,812.807 \ \Omega$ .
+From the very first moment it was clear that the quantized value of the electrical resistance in the quantum Hall effect provided an excellent opportunity for a new quantum definition of the unit of the electrical resistance.
+Soon the German Bureau of Standards (Physikalisch-Technische Bundesanstalt) in Braunschweig, as well as the National Standards Bureaus in other countries had taken this opportunity.
+Since January 1, 1990 the "von-Klitzing-constant" h/e2 has represented the legal definition of the unit of the electrical resistance based on the quantum Hall effect.
+Also, the accuracy of the determination of the von-Klitzing-constant was improved further, and the official value today is $h/e^2 = 25812.807 \ \Omega$.
 In Chap.
 11 we will return to the quantum Hall effect in connection with the discovery of the properties of graphene.